People have been using honey for centuries for both food and medicinal purposes.

 Antioxidants lessen oxidative stress in the body.
 Raw honey holds flavonoids and phenolic acids with antioxidant properties.
 The types of antioxidants found in raw honey vary based on the flowers that the bees pollinate.

 Many manufacturers also include sweeteners and other additives in their honey during processing.
 You'll see several honey products in stores that aren't 100 percent natural honey because they contain added sugars, such as brown rice syrup or high fructose corn syrup.
+Companies do this to make their products cheaper by diluting them with cheaper ingredients.

-You can't guarantee that your honey doesn't contain extra additives unless the label indicates "raw."
-Raw honey doesn't have any additional ingredients other than what it takes from the hive, which is the main reason why raw honey is healthier than processed honey.
+Real, raw honey doesn't have any additional ingredients other than what it takes from the hive, which is the main reason why raw honey is healthier than processed honey.

 Does Raw Mean Organic?